TD-Hydro/VNCSSH/README.md

 First, install required package.
 ```
-wx, paramiko, pygame, twisted
+wxpython, paramiko, pygame, twisted
 ```
 You can use
 ```
 pip3 install wxpython paramiko pygame twisted
 ```
 to install these packages.
-If you cannot install twisted, check [this](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+If you cannot install twisted, please check [this](https://www.lfd.uci.edu/~gohlke/pythonlibs/).

-Use command:
+Use command
 ```
 python3 vncssh.py
 ```